pivlab/annual_review_of_biomedical_data_science/manuscript.md

 Importantly, the inclusion of ncRNAs enhanced the identification of cancer-related pathways, indicating that a comprehensive network model encompassing ncRNAs is more effective in characterizing disease relationships than models concentrating solely on coding genes [@doi:10.3390/e26080640].

 Empirical support for the omnigenic theory extends beyond human diseases.
-Sundell et al. demonstrated this concept in European black poplars, showing that both core and peripheral genes play a crucial role in predicting phenotypes.
+Chateigner et al. (2020) demonstrated this concept in European black poplars, showing that both core and peripheral genes play a crucial role in predicting phenotypes.
 While core genes are indeed important, the information they provide must be complemented by other genes to ensure accurate phenotype predictions.
 Furthermore, peripheral genes were found to carry significant biological information contributing to robust predictions [@doi:10.1186/s12864-020-06809-2].